Average Output Current for Step down Chopper (Buck Converter) Solution

 What is Average Output Current for Step down Chopper (Buck Converter)?

-The Average output current for step down chopper (Buck converter) formula is defined as the average of the load current passing through the load connected to the buck converter over a complete input cycle and is represented as Iout = d*(Vs/R) or Output Current = Duty Cycle*(Source Voltage/Resistance).
+The Average output current for step down chopper (Buck converter) formula is defined as the average of the load current passing through the load connected to the buck converter over a complete input cycle and is represented as io(bu) = d*(Vs/R) or Average Output Current Buck Converter = Duty Cycle*(Source Voltage/Resistance).
 A Duty Cycle or power cycle is the fraction of one period in which a signal or system is active, Source voltage is defined as the voltage or potential difference of the source which is supplying voltage to the chopper & Resistance is defined as the resistance experienced by either the source or load connected to the circuit.

 How to calculate Average Output Current for Step down Chopper (Buck Converter)?

-The Average output current for step down chopper (Buck converter) formula is defined as the average of the load current passing through the load connected to the buck converter over a complete input cycle is calculated using Output Current = Duty Cycle*(Source Voltage/Resistance).
+The Average output current for step down chopper (Buck converter) formula is defined as the average of the load current passing through the load connected to the buck converter over a complete input cycle is calculated using Average Output Current Buck Converter = Duty Cycle*(Source Voltage/Resistance).
 To calculate Average Output Current for Step down Chopper (Buck Converter), you need Duty Cycle (d), Source Voltage (Vs) & Resistance (R).
 With our tool, you need to enter the respective value for Duty Cycle, Source Voltage & Resistance and hit the calculate button.
 You can also select the units (if any) for Input(s) and the Output as well.

 Let Others Know